mattgrunwald/roadtrip-blog/README.md

 ## Preprocessing

 Contentlayer allows you to compute fields based on your MDX data, but this seems to require the computation to be synchronous.
 Generating placeholder images uses [sharp](https://github.com/lovell/sharp) which cannot run synchronously.
-A workaround is to generate these base64-encoded images as a prebuild step, save them in a JSON file, and have Contentlayer read from that file.
-This doesn't work well with hot reloading, but it works well enough.
+A workaround is to make the type of this field 'json' and add your own type to the field in your code.